bydariogamer/py101forpygamers/source/pygame/intro.rst

 If you run your application now it runs but there are no rectangle visible.

-By default Pygame uses so-called *double buffering*.
-It means that Pygame uses actually two surfaces - one for drawing, one for displaying.
-Once you have completed drawing on a hidden surface you need to tell Pygame to "flip" the surfaces.
-Then Pygame copies drawing surface to display surface and you'll see your drawing - the white rectangle.

-At the end of the gameloop add the following:
+Pygame doesn't draw directly to the screen.
+It first prepares the screen behind the scenes, then shows it all at once only when it's ready.
+This is done with the following function call which you need to and end of the gameloop:

 .. code-block:: python